-"You love hiking," I told him.
+"You love hiking," I told my brother.
 "You always loved hiking."

 "I can't hike.
 My Achilles tendon won't allow it.
 I'll never be able to hike again."

 "Don, you can hike.
 Take an Advil.
 You hike every day when you walk to the coffee shop."

 "That's not hiking, that's walking."

 "So when we're on the trail, pretend like you're going to the coffee shop."

-"At least at the coffee shop someone makes me coffee."
-Three months later, I flew west, and we drove four hours south and east until we arrived at the Middle Rosary Lake Trailhead, smack in the middle of Deschutes National Forest on the eastern side of the Cascades.
+"At least at the coffee shop, someone makes me coffee."

+Three months later, I flew west and we drove four hours south and east until we arrived at the Middle Rosary Lake trailhead, high in the Cascades, smack in the middle of the Deschutes National Forest.
 It was August 9, 2 P.M.
 At 3 P.M., we had covered a mile and a half.
 That's when Don announced that his feet hurt.

-Don (left) and Steve on a backpacking trip in Maroon Bells, Colorado, in 1980 (Photo: Courtesy Steve Friedman) We shared a bedroom until we were six and eight years old.
+We shared a bedroom until we were six and eight years old.
 Don collected rocks.
 I hoarded seashells.
-Angelo the barber gave Don a crew cut on the third Saturday of every month.
+Angelo the barber gave Don a crewcut on the third Saturday of every month.
 I sported a Princeton.
 Don worked hard.
 I tested well.
-Don was tall, with slim hips and broad shoulders, and he won every 60-yard dash and pull-up competition in grade school.
-I had to wear husky pants.
+Don was tall, with slim hips and broad-shoulders and he won every 60-yard-dash and pullup competition in grade school.
+I had to wear "husky" pants.
 Don spent his allowance on comic books featuring Superman and Batman, champions of justice who, like Don, kept their own counsel.
-I was more partial to the Silver Surfer, the conflicted and somewhat blabbermouthed defender of earth, who said things like, "My fate is of little consequence ... if it can save the world that gave me birth!"
-When frustrated or stymied, Don stewed, plotted, and then acted (often, it seemed, against me).
+I was more partial to The Silver Surfer, the conflicted and somewhat blabbermouthed defender of earth, who said things like "My fate is of little consequence... if it can save the world that gave me birth!"
+When frustrated or stymied, Don stewed, plotted, then acted (often, it seemed, against me).
 I tended to cry, frequently and loudly.

 When I was 11 and my mother, for the third year in a row, couldn't locate the present I had bought for her birthday (a gift inspired after one night I bore witness on television to the gadget's incredible slicing and dicing powers), Don pulled me aside after a trip to Angelo's, and he laid an already muscled forearm across my naked, flabby, soft, and, as I remember, slightly quivering neck.
 "Steve," he said, "do you really think mom is losing all those Veg-O-Matics?"

 "Wow," I exclaimed.
 "Amazing!"
-Don grunted.